Close Menu

 Financial literacy training is not mainly about saving but about understanding how to use financial tools, such as savings, loans, investments, or insurance, to increase one’s financial well-being.

 Here are nine common topics discussed in financial literacy courses.
 Examples are included to illustrate how the discussion could benefit participants.
-Each of the nine topics is therefore an important building block for quite a strong financial foundation.Financial literacy training
+Each of the nine topics is therefore an important building block for quite a strong financial foundation.Financial Literacy

 PFM is at the core of financial literacy.
 It has to do with planning, organizing, and tracking the monthly income versus expenditure in order to gain financial control.
 The first step of PFM is creating a budget-a key, yet simple task-on how to allocate funds for essential needs as well as saving for future goals.